 This is the default form of the command.
-It passes the parameters on the command line to a user-provided function.
+It passes the parameters on the command line to a user-provided function dense_fabden, located in dense_fabden.cpp.
 There are up to ten parameters.
-A new function fabden must be written by the user and the version of fabden already in CLOUDY must be deleted.
-(The code will stop if the initial version of fabden is not replaced.)
-CLOUDY will call fabden as needed to determine the density as a function of depth.
+A new function dense_fabden must be written by the user and the version of dense_fabden already in CLOUDY must be deleted.
+(The code will stop if the initial version of dense_fabden is not replaced.)
+CLOUDY will call dense_fabden as needed to determine the density as a function of depth.
 The arguments of the function are the radius and the depth.
 Both are in centimeters and are double precision variables.
 The function must return the hydrogen density (cm-3) as a double precision variable.
-The code provided in the function must use the ten or fewer parameters in the structure dlaw to compute the density at the current position
+The code provided in the function must use the ten or fewer parameters in the structure dense to compute the density at the current position.